zverinec/prostredoskolaky-web/README.md

  1. Run `make all`.
  2. Serve web from `build` directory.

+## Howto update repo from gDrive

+ 1. Download table of activities into `activities.csv`.
+ 2. Download folder `web-data` into `static/drive-data` folder.
+ 3. Build web according to steps described in previous section.
+ 4. Commit new static data into repo.

 ## How it works

 Whole web page is basically a static web page with some js.
 New page is